SUMMER RESEARCH ASSISTANT

 LAW OFFICES, IN-HOUSE CLINICS

-The summer deadline has passed but you can still turn
+The deadline has passed but you can still apply for a fall

-in an application and get on the waiting list.
+in-house clinic and be put on the waiting list.
+You can

 LEGAL EXTERNSHIP PROGRAM